Christmas Salad

 Recipe Tips:

-There are many ways that you can do substitutions for this Christmas Salad!
+This Christmas Salad is so versatile!
 You can add or subtract as many ingredients as you wish.
 Here are some ideas of how you can switch it up:

 • If you don’t love Pomegranate seeds try strawberries, roasted beets, red onions, or raspberries for pops of red color.